CameronJRAllan/CameronJRAllan.github.io/aboutme.md

 subtitle:
 ---

 My name is Cameron Allan.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am a Computer Science student at Manchester University, expecting to graduate with a MSc in 2019.

 What else do you need?